 DEA: While buyers may think they’re getting Cocaine, Oxy or Xanax, in reality they’re playing a high stakes game of Russian roulette,” said United States Attorney Robert Brewer.
 “When it comes to fentanyl, there’s no truth in advertising and you can forget about quality control.
 Hundreds of unknowing buyers end up ingesting a deadly dose of fentanyl.”

 DEA Intelligence Report: Currently, China remains the primary source of fentanyl and fentanyl-related substances trafficked through international mail and express consignment operations environment.
-Because of recent restrictions imposed by Chinese authorities on the manufacture of fentanyl, Mexico and India are emerging as other illicit suppliers.
+Because of recently imposed restrictions imposed by Chinese authorities on the manufacture of Fentanyl, Mexico and India are emerging as other illicit suppliers.

 CDC: More than 750,000 people have died since 1999 from a drug overdose.
 Two out of three drug overdose deaths in 2018 involved an opioid, nearly 47,000 people.
 Fentanyl related deaths have skyrocketed over the last few years.
 Most of the increases are related to illicitly-made fentanyl that is being mixed with or sold as heroin, without the users’ knowledge as counterfeit pills.